CourtKowaluk/ARENA-Animation/README.md

 [Blender can be downloaded here.](https://www.blender.org/download/)

 Install Blender according to the instructions for your OS.
-I'm using Blender 2.80 for Ubuntu 18.04.4.
+I'm using Blender 2.80 on Ubuntu 18.04.4 for this tutorial.

 ## Starting Blender
 When you open Blender, choose a General new file. ![tutorial_01](https://raw.githubusercontent.com/CourtKowaluk/ARENA-Animation/master/images/tutorial_01.png)